suned/stateless/README.md

 When `hello_world` returns an `Effect[Greet, Never, None]`, it means that it depends on the `Greet` ability (`A` is parameterized with `Greet`).
 It can't fail (`E` is parameterized with `Never`), and it doesn't produce a value (`R` is parameterized with `None`).

-To run an `Effect` that depends on abilities, you need to handle the abilities.
+To run an `Effect` that depends on abilities, you need to handle all of the abilities of that effect.
 Abilities are handled using `stateless.Handler`, defined as:

 ```python
 from stateless import Ability, Effect